On this page10 sections

 Related guides:

-proximity-sampling-guide.md— deeper treatment of date-windowed sampling.tool-creation-guide.md— how theANALYSIScategory fits into the broader tool/category model.transient-context-protocol.md— howanalysis_storeconsumes transient context from upstream tools.
+proximity-sampling.md— deeper treatment of date-windowed sampling.tool-creation.md— how theANALYSIScategory fits into the broader tool/category model.transient-context.md— howanalysis_storeconsumes transient context from upstream tools.

 Out of scope for this iteration (tracked separately): a read-only analysis_export companion that returns filtered records to a downloadable artefact; an opt-in revalidation pass that re-fetches each candidate record before analysis_act mutates it to detect drift since ingest.
 See issue #80 for context.